takenet/blip-docs/source/includes/en/content-types/redirect.md

 |------------------------------------|
 | application/vnd.lime.redirect+json |

 Allows the redirection of a particular chatbot conversation to a new address.
-In practice, makes possible the **handover** of a conversation between different chatbots, which can be of any template (FAQ, Human Operator) or SDK / Webhooks.
+In practice, it makes the **handover** of a conversation between different chatbots possible, which can be of any template (FAQ, Human Operator) or SDK / Webhooks.

 Currently, redirection is only supported on chatbots configured as services in [**master template**](https://portal.blip.ai/#/docs/templates/master).
 This can be done using the chatbot (identifier) address or the service name defined in the master model settings in the portal.